PavelZajatz/test_booking/README.md

 # Object
-This is a project for testing booking.com web-site using Selenium, Python, Pytest and page object model.
+This is a project for testing www.booking.com web-site using Selenium, Python, Pytest, Allure and page object model.

 # File structure